List of Muppets: Penguins

 The 2018 version of Muppet Babies introduced Summer Penguin (voiced by Jessica DiCicco) who is the Muppet Babies' residential artist and the shortest of the group.

 Whatnots

-The Whatnots are Muppets extras designed with blank heads and customizable faces, clothes, and hair that can be customized for different roles.
+The Whatnots are Muppets extras designed with blank heads and faces, clothes, and hair that can be customized for different roles.
 Similar generic puppets used for Sesame Street are known as Anything Muppets.
 The characters of Scooter, Lew Zealand, and Marvin Suggs were originally created using Whatnot puppets before permanent puppets were made for them.
 The Muppet Whatnot Workshop at FAO Schwarz opened in 2008, which allowed people to purchase a custom Whatnot with chosen clothes and facial features.
 Whatnot kits were later sold through Toys 'R' Us after the chain acquired FAO Schwarz.